opnfv/yardstick/docs/testing/user/userguide/01-introduction.rst

 This document consists of the following chapters:

+* Chapter :doc:`01-introduction` provides a brief introduction to yardstick project's goal and scope and gives the structure of this document.

 * Chapter :doc:`02-methodology` describes the methodology implemented by the Yardstick Project for :term:`NFVI` verification.

 * Chapter :doc:`03-architecture` provides information on the software architecture of yardstick.

+* Chapter :doc:`04-installation` provides instructions to install *Yardstick*.

+* Chapter :doc:`05-yardstick_plugin` provides information on how to integrate other OPNFV testing projects into *Yardstick*.

+* Chapter :doc:`06-result-store-InfluxDB` provides inforamtion on how to run plug-in test cases and store test results into community's InfluxDB.

-* Chapter :doc:`04-vtc-overview` provides information on the :term:`VTC`.
+* Chapter :doc:`07-vtc-overview` provides information on the :term:`VTC`.

-* Chapter :doc:`05-apexlake_installation` provides instructions to install the experimental framework *ApexLake*
+* Chapter :doc:`08-apexlake_installation` provides instructions to install the experimental framework *ApexLake*

-* Chapter :doc:`06-apexlake_api` explains how this framework is integrated in *Yardstick*.
+* Chapter :doc:`09-apexlake_api` explains how this framework is integrated in *Yardstick*.

-* Chapter :doc:`07-nsb-overview` describes the methodology implemented by the yardstick - Network service benchmarking to test real world usecase for a given VNF
+* Chapter :doc:`10-nsb-overview` describes the methodology implemented by the yardstick - Network service benchmarking to test real world usecase for a given VNF

-* Chapter :doc:`08-nsb_installation` provides instructions to install *Yardstick - Network service benchmarking testing*.
+* Chapter :doc:`11-nsb_installation` provides instructions to install *Yardstick - Network service benchmarking testing*.

-* Chapter :doc:`09-installation` provides instructions to install *Yardstick*.

-* Chapter :doc:`10-yardstick_plugin` provides information on how to integrate other OPNFV testing projects into *Yardstick*.

-* Chapter :doc:`11-result-store-InfluxDB` provides inforamtion on how to run plug-in test cases and store test results into community's InfluxDB.

 * Chapter :doc:`12-list-of-tcs` includes a list of available Yardstick test cases.